Jupiter's Legacy (comic): Publication history

 In October 2012 Millar stated that his intention for the series was to have it produced as closely as possible to a monthly schedule, which he predicted would mean an issue published every six weeks, and that after the first five issues, which represents Book One of the story, there would be a break of a few months for the creative team to catch up, before resuming with the second half.
 Millar announced that the entire series would be released over the course of 20 months, for 10 – 12 issues in total.
 However, issue 4 was not published until January 1, 2014, and issue 5 was not published until January 14, 2015.
 In response, Millar announced that beginning in April 2015, all Millarworld titles would be completely drawn before the publication of their debut issues, to ensure a monthly schedule.

 The first three issues of the series are collected in Jupiter's Children: Giant-Sized Edition #1, which was published on December 26, 2013 for $3.99.

 In October 2014 Millar revealed that he would expand the universe of Jupiter's Legacy with Jupiter's Circle, a ten-issue prequel set in 1959, when the Utopian, Lady Liberty and their contemporaries were in their prime, and interacting with such real-life personalities as J. Edgar Hoover and Katharine Hepburn.
 The first issue debuted in April 2015.
 Frank Quitely provided covers and character designs for the prequel, while its interiors are illustrated by Wilfredo Torres and Davide Gianfelice.
 Following the conclusion of Book One of the Jupiter's Circle, it was indicated that Millar would publish Book Two of the parent series, Jupiter's Legacy.

 Although Millar stated that he began sharing his concept for Jupiter's Legacy with filmmakers with whom he was acquainted since he began working on it in early 2012, he wanted the project completely worked out before he embarked in earnest on a film adaptation.
 He stated that he had actor Richard Dreyfuss in mind the entire time he wrote Walter, and hopes for him to play the character, calling Dreyfuss "one of the cinematic greats".
 Millar also explained that film adaptation of the book would require an entire trilogy, and that the third act in particular "needs room to breath[e]".

+Synopses

+This links to a chronological list of story arcs in Jupiter's Legacy, its prequel series Jupiter's Circle, later rebranded as Jupiter's Legacy Volumes 1 and 2, and its sequel series, Jupiter's Legacy: Requiem and Jupiter's Legacy: Finale.
+The first, five-issue volume of Jupiter's Legacy premiered in April 2013, and was published monthly by Image Comics.